 For a variety of reasons, glycolic acid is a popular treatment, including:

-It fades dark spots produced by sun damage while also protecting collagen from the sun.
-Exposure to UV light can cause skin damage.
-The visible signs of this include:
+- It fades dark spots produced by sun damage while also protecting collagen from the sun.

-It prevents Comedones, blackheads, and inflammatory outbreaks by cleaning the pores.
-Glycolic acid is a great choice for acne-prone skin.
+- Acne: It prevents comedones, blackheads, and inflammatory outbreaks by cleaning the pores.

 Despite the claims of numerous publications that glycolic acid can remove scars, it simply cannot.
 Acne or other sores can leave dark areas on the skin, which glycolic acid can brighten.
 It may also make raised scars and pitted scars appear less noticeable, but it will not make them disappear.